 Definitely yes.
 There are days when I feel like I am wasting my time just because it’s not busy.
 However, there are some days when it’s like complete madness.
-Phone’s ringing, trying to complete a form, visitors waiting to be attended to, all at the same time.
-And it’s stressful because this is a job where every little details matter.
-FOR EXAMPLE, if I make a mistake, a missing number in a client’s contact number or wrong spelling of a client’s name could cause a disaster for everyone.
+Phone’s ringing, trying to complete a form, visitors waiting to be attended to, all simultaneously.
+And it’s stressful because this job is where every little detail matters.
+For example, if I make a mistake, a missing number in a client’s contact number or the wrong spelling of a client’s name could cause a disaster for everyone.

 Do I Enjoy My Job?

 Yes and no. The thing is, when I am working, I want to feel like I am working.
 Do you understand me?
 I want to be able to use my brain all the time and come home really tired.
-The fact that it’s not as busy as I had hoped makes me feel a bit disappointed, like I am just wasting my time.
+The fact that it’s not as busy as I had hoped makes me feel slightly disappointed like I am wasting my time.
 However, I think this is because the company has worked hard to establish a well-organised service to its clients over the last 100+ years.
 So everything is all set up and ready.

 Am I Learning?

 Yes, I am, and it hurts me that I am not learning as much as I want to.
 I want to be involved in the company’s heart and understand what the solicitors do in court.
 Working here has now inspired me to go to college to practice Law.
-Which is something I never thought I would want to do because it requires a lot of reading and brainstorming?
-I hate reading tons of books, and I can’t even finish a book without yarning, let alone tons of books.
+I never thought I would want to do this because it requires a lot of reading and brainstorming.
+Reading tons of books, and I can’t even finish without yarning, let alone tons of books.
 I am more of a practical-style learner.
-Just watching what everyone is doing in the office gets me excited, and I want to be a part of it.
+Watching what everyone is doing in the office excited me, and I want to be a part of it.